A Markov-switching model for heat waves: Case studies

-To explore the behavior of the model under alternative definitions of heat waves, we use it as a stochastic weather generator and compute the posterior distribution of frequency, duration, and mean temperature of heat waves, where heat waves are defined according to criteria found in the literature.
+To explore the behavior of the model under alternative definitions of heat waves, we use it as a stochastic weather generator and compute the posterior distribution of frequency, duration and mean temperature of heat waves, where heat waves are defined according to criteria found in the literature.
 For each MCMC iteration, we simulate 500 summers worth of random draws from the model, conditional on the model parameters at that iteration.
 This results in a posterior sample of summers, from which we can apply any definitions of heat waves that we choose.
 Following \citet{meehl-2004a}, we use two common criteria.
-The first defines a heat wave as the three day period with the highest average low temperature, based on the idea that stretches without relief from extreme heat may have large health impacts \citep{karl-1997a}.
+The first defines a heat wave as the three-day period in any given year with the highest average low temperature, based on the idea that stretches without relief from extreme heat may have large health impacts [\citet {karl-1997a}].
 Since we are working with daily high temperatures rather than daily lows, we modify this ``worst annual event'' definition accordingly.
-The second considers two thresholds $T_1$ and $T_2$ and defines a heat wave as the longest contiguous period during which the daily high temperature exceeds $T_1$ at least three times, the daily high temperature is always above $T_2$, and the average daily high temperature is greater than $T_1$ \citep{huth-2000a}.
-The thresholds $T_1$ and $T_2$ are set, respectively, at the 0.975 and 0.81 empirical quantiles \citep{meehl-2004a}.
+The second considers two thresholds $T_1$ and $T_2$ and defines a heat wave as the longest contiguous period during which the daily high temperature exceeds $T_1$ at least three times, the daily high temperature is always above $T_2$, and the average daily high temperature is greater than $T_1$ [\citet {huth-2000a}].
+The thresholds $T_1$ and $T_2$ are set, respectively, at the 0.975 and 0.81 empirical quantiles [\citet{meehl-2004a}].

-Figures \ref{fig:paris-weather-gen} (Paris) and \ref{fig:moscow-weather-gen} (Moscow) show features of our simulated heat waves, under the three definitions of heat waves (the definition implicit in our latent state model, the threshold-based definition, and the ``worst annual event'' definition).
-We plot the posterior density of the duration of heat waves (Figures \ref{fig:paris-gen-duration} and \ref{fig:moscow-gen-duration}), the frequency of heat waves (Figures \ref{fig:paris-gen-frequency} and \ref{fig:moscow-gen-frequency}), and the mean temperature during heat waves (Figures \ref{fig:paris-gen-temp} and \ref{fig:moscow-gen-temp}).
+Figures~\ref{fig:paris-weather-gen} (Paris) and \ref{fig:moscow-weather-gen} (Moscow) show features of our simulated heat waves, under the three definitions of heat waves (the definition implicit in our latent state model---a contiguous block of days for which $S=1$, the threshold-based definition, and the ``worst annual event'' definition).
+We plot the posterior density of the duration of heat waves [Figures~\ref{fig:paris-gen-duration}(a) and \ref{fig:moscow-gen-duration}(a)], the frequency of heat waves [Figures~\ref{fig:paris-gen-frequency}(b) and \ref {fig:moscow-gen-frequency}(b)] and the mean temperature during heat waves [Figures~\ref{fig:paris-gen-temp}(c) and \ref{fig:moscow-gen-temp}(c)].
 By definition, the ``worst annual event'' type of heat wave occurs exactly once per year for three days, making duration and frequency trivial.

 The overall patterns in heat wave characteristics are similar across cities.
 The implicit latent state definition produces shorter heat waves than the threshold definition.
 The frequency of implicitly-defined and threshold-based heat waves is similar, but the posterior distribution is slightly more diffuse for the implicit definition.
 For the mean daily high temperature during heat waves, the ``worst annual event'' heat waves are cooler than the other two, which is expected because the implicit and threshold definitions find heat waves less frequently than once annually, and hence exclude the less extreme annual events.
 The posterior distribution of mean temperatures is noticeably more peaked for the threshold than for the implicit definition.